BekzodbekTurgunov/generate-image--recursion-mode/readme.md

 2. Navigate to the repository directory and run `npm install` to install the required dependencies.

 ### Usage
-1. Enter the path of your image in the createRecursiveImage function
+1. Enter the path of your image in the createRecursiveImage function in app.js
 2. To create a recursive image, run the following command in your terminal:

  `node app.js`